EdSancha/edsancha.github.io/blog/_posts/2014-01-28-whats-in-my-iOS-toolbox.markdown

 - [OMColorSense][colorsense] - Adds a color interface to [UIColor whiteColor] calls
 - [KSImageNamed][imagenamed] - Helps you find the right image autocompleting [UIImage imageNamed:@""].
 - [Maniac-Dev-Plugins][plugins] - Maniac Dev page keeps an updated list of Plugins for Xcode.
-- [Sublime][sublime] - As it says in the page title, it's the editor you'll fall in love with, it has great feauters and the interface is super-friendly.
+- [Sublime][sublime] - As it says in the page title, it's the editor you'll fall in love with, it has great features and the interface is super-friendly.
 It has multi-language syntax support, including Objective-C, but I mostly use it on backend and frontend projects.
 - [Vim][vim] - Vim is my usual terminal editor of choice.

 ## Dependency Management